pagopa/azure-pipeline-templates/README.md

 ### Release a new version

 New versions are created automatically on each merge on master branch.
-In the need of creating a release manually, use the pipeline [`azure-pipeline-templates.release`](https://dev.azure.com/pagopa-io/azure-pipeline-templates/_build?definitionId=134)
+It's done automatically using Github Action `.github/workflows/release.yml`

+## Pipelines & Infra

+To allow execute the azure devops pipeline `.devops/test-development-pipelines.yaml` we use this repos:

+- <https://github.com/pagopa/devopsautomation-azure-devops>: this repo contains the pipelines
+- <https://github.com/pagopa/devopsautomation-infra>: this repo help to build the infrastructure (agent nodes) for the pipelines